Labeling Neural Representations with Inverse Recognition: Analysis

 For this experiment, we employed 5 different models: 2 segmentation models and 3 classification models.
 For image segmentation, we employed MaskRCNN ResNet50 FPN model~\cite{He_2017_ICCV}, pre-trained on MS COCO dataset~\cite{mscoco_2014} and evaluated on a subset of 24,237 images of MS COCO train2017, containing 80 distinct classes, and FCN ResNet50 model~\cite{Long_2015_CVPR}, pre-trained on MS COCO, and evaluated on a subset of MS COCO val2017, limited to the 20 categories found in the Pascal VOC dataset~\cite{Everingham10}.
 For classification models we employed ImageNet pre-trained ResNet18~\cite{he2016deep} DenseNet161~\cite{huang2017densely}, and GoogleNet~\cite{Szegedy_2015_CVPR}, with 1,000 output neurons, each neuron corresponding to the individual class in the ImageNet dataset.

 The outputs from the segmentation models were converted into pixel-wise confidence scores.
 These scores were arranged in the format $[N_B, N_c, H, W],$ where $N_B$ represents the number of images in a batch, and $N_c$ signifies the number of classes.
 Each value indicates the likelihood of a specific pixel belonging to a particular class.
+To aggregate multidimensional activations, the INVERT method used a max-pool operation.

 All the classification models that were used had 1,000 one-dimensional output neurons.
 The evaluation process for both explanation methods was carried out using a subset of 20,000 images from the ImageNet-2012 validation dataset.
 For the Network Dissection method, which necessitates segmentation masks, these masks were generated from the bounding boxes included in the dataset.
 Both Network Dissection and INVERT methods were implemented using standard parameters.